-- INPUTS - input: predictions file submitted by the participants - public_ref_dir: directory which contains one or more reference files used to validate input data. - participant_id: name of the tool used for the predictions. - goldstandard_dir: directory where the 'gold standard' or 'reference data' to compute the metrics are found. - challenges_ids: list of challenges (performance evaluation methods) which are performed in the benchmark if you have only one evaluation method, just define a name for it. - assess_dir: directory where the performance metrics for other participants to be compared with the submitted one are found.
-If there is no other benchmark data yet, an empty aggregation dataset should be defined.
+- input: predictions file submitted by the participants - public_ref_dir: directory which contains one or more reference files used to validate input data. - participant_id: name of the tool used to generate the predictions.
+The final benchmarking plots are going to display this name. - goldstandard_dir: directory where the 'gold standard' or 'reference data' to compute the metrics are found. - challenges_ids: list of challenges (performance evaluation methods) which are performed in the benchmark if you have only one evaluation method, just define a name for it.

+- assess_dir: directory where the performance metrics for other participants to be compared with the submitted one are found.
+If there is no other benchmark data yet, an empty aggregation dataset should be defined. - community_id: name or OEB permanent ID for the benchmarking community.